anilreddyperugu1/ML-Projects/README.md

 📧 Email: peruguanilreddy6@gmail.com

-📍 Feel free to reach out for queries, suggestions, or collaboration!
+📍 Feel free to reach out for queries, suggestions, or collaborations!